EURO CRIME

 • Evans, Penelope her most recent book is 'The Weight of Water' (2009).

-• Ewan, Chris his first novel 'The Good Thief's Guide to Amsterdam', featuring novelist-thief Charlie Howard was published in 2007.
+• Ewan, Chris/C M his first novel 'The Good Thief's Guide to Amsterdam', featuring novelist-thief Charlie Howard was published in 2007.

 • Falconer, Duncan formerly of the British Special Boat Service he writes a series featuring a SBS Operative.